-- Raise pupils' self-esteem and confidence. - Develop communication and assertiveness skills that can help them stay true to their values if challenged by others, their peers or what they see in the media. - Teach pupils to be accepting of the different beliefs, cultures, religions, sexual orientations, physical and mental abilities, backgrounds and values of those around them. - Support pupils to lead a healthy and safe lifestyle; teaching them to care for, and respect, their bodies. - Provide pupils with the right tools to enable them to seek information or support, should they need it. - Teach pupils about consent and their right to say no, in an age appropriate manner. - To teach lessons that are sensitive to a range of views, values and beliefs. - Ensure that staff teaching RSE remain neutral in their delivery whilst ensuring that pupils always have access to the learning they need to stay safe healthy and understand their rights as individuals.
+- Raise pupils' self-esteem and confidence. - Develop communication and assertiveness skills that can help them stay true to their values if challenged by others, their peers or what they see in the media. - Teach pupils to be accepting of the different beliefs, cultures, religions, sexual orientations, physical and mental abilities, backgrounds and values of those around them. - Support pupils to lead a healthy and safe lifestyle; teaching them to care for, and respect, their bodies.

+- Provide pupils with the right tools to enable them to seek information or support, should they need it. - Teach pupils about consent and their right to say no, in an age appropriate manner. - Teach lessons that are sensitive to a range of views, values and beliefs. - Ensure that staff teaching RSE remain neutral in their delivery whilst ensuring that pupils always have access to the learning they need to stay safe, healthy and understand their rights as individuals.

-3. Policy Development
+4. Policy development

-This policy has been developed in consultation with staff, Governors, pupils and parents.
+This policy, and the previous version of this policy, have been developed in consultation with staff, Governors, pupils and parents.

-All College staff and Governors were given the opportunity to look at the draft of this policy and make recommendations.
-Parents were sent information about the changes to RSE and were able to review, and provide feedback to the College, on the draft of this policy.
+In 2020 all College staff and Governors were given the opportunity to look at the draft of this policy and make recommendations.
+Parents were sent information about the changes to RSE and were able to review, and provide feedback to the College, on the previous draft of this policy.
 Pupil focus groups were conducted across a range of year groups to investigate what pupils would like from their RSE.
-Following this consultation, the Deputy Principal and RSE coordinator collated all relevant information including national and local guidance in order to finalise this policy and the RSE curriculum at Sawston Village College.
+Following this consultation, the Deputy Principal and RSE coordinator collated all relevant information including national and local guidance in order to finalise the 2020 policy and the RSE curriculum at Sawston Village College.